franciscoyira/portfolio/content/authors/admin/_index.md

 interests:
 - Causal Inference and Experimentation
 - Machine Learning and AI
-- Data Visualisation and Dashboards
+- Data Visualization, Dashboards and Reports
 - Scripting and Automation
+- Business Process Improvement and Optimization
 - MLOps and Data Engineering

 #  organizations: